 I’ve witnessed and have been affected by a parent-child relationship dissolving within my own family.
-There have also been many stories shared on the Parental Support Line by parents going through either complete estrangement from a child or dealing with a child who is distancing themselves from the family.
+There have also been many stories shared with our 1-on-1 Coaching Team by parents going through either complete estrangement from a child, or dealing with a child who is distancing themselves from the family.
 If you’re in this situation now, whether or not you were aware of or suspected problems in the relationship, when cut off you were probably faced with a tremendous amount of pain, shame, and guilt.
 Unfortunately, like many other parenting scenarios, parents are often under fierce scrutiny and are the target of judgment by the general public when this happens.
-Let’s be honest,some people might assume that parental estrangement has happened as a result of neglect or abuse by the parent.
+Let’s be honest, some people might assume that parental estrangement has happened as a result of neglect or abuse by the parent.
 There is no denying that this accounts for some of these situations, but I know from my own experiences that it doesn’t cover all of them.

 Why would an adult child sever ties with his or her parents?
 There are different events and situations that can create conflict in families, some subtle and some more obvious, that serve as a strong undercurrent in the family dynamic—reasons like substance abuse, divorce, disagreements about boyfriends/girlfriends/spouses, and personality differences are all common struggles in the parent-child relationship.
 There are many different events and situations that can trigger this devastating decision.
 Even though it may seem unfathomable, an adult child has clear reasons in their mind why they may choose to discontinue communication with a parent.
 Whatever the cause may be, it’s normal to feel a deep sense of loss and to evaluate all the possible reasons where you could have gone wrong.
 The excruciating part for many parents is the not knowing; they are often left completely in the dark as to why their child has chosen to end the relationship.
 Ultimately, the child may feel that the relationship carries more hardship than benefit.